CITMA Paralegal Course

 “The CITMA Paralegal course gives you the opportunity to gain a qualification that is both recognised by employers and can help you move up the career ladder.

 “Rebranding the course as CITMA Paralegal helps to acknowledge the shift in responsibilities of trade mark administrators over the past few years and gives greater status to those providing crucial support to Chartered Trade Mark Attorneys."

 The course covers the legal aspects relevant to a paralegal's role, as well as their often crucial tasks in handling formalities and the administration of trade mark portfolios.
-It runs from January to May and consists of two lectures lasting two hours roughly every other week.
-The exam takes place in June or July.

 If you fail, a place on the following year's course cannot be guaranteed as priority is given to those who have not previously taken the course.
 Unsuccessful candidates can however receive copies of the course content for a fee and sit the exam the following year - they are not permitted to attend lectures.
 Only one re-sit can be taken, so if a candidate fails again they must re-apply for the course.